John Steed: Description

 One of Steed's trademarks was his impeccable dress, often consisting of a three-piece suit, sometimes in styles that harkened back to the early 20th century, along with a trademark bowler hat, and always carried an umbrella.
 His umbrella, with its distinctive whangee handle, was designed by British umbrella maker Swaine Adeney Brigg.
 His bowler and umbrella were in fact his favourite weapons.

 The umbrella contained a concealed sword, though he seldom actually drew the blade, more frequently using the umbrella itself as a striking and hooking weapon.
-Other specially-equipped umbrellas included one that featured a sound recorder, one with a tip that could emit knock out gas, one with a camera hidden under the handle for covert photography ("The Cybernauts"), and one that contained measures of whisky.
+Other specially-equipped umbrellas included one that featured a sound recorder, one with a tip that could emit knock out gas, one with a camera hidden under the handle for covert photography, and one that contained measures of whisky.
 (The swordstick featured in the title sequence was made by venerable English umbrella maker James Smith & Sons.)

 The bowler had a metal plate concealed in its lining and was very hard, it could stop bullets and knock down opponents.

 Although he was witty and highly sagacious, he was also a suave and ruthless spy.
 In combat, he is an excellent swordsman and adept at unarmed combat.
 Whilst he does use firearms on occasion he does not habitually carry one (a trait taken from Macnee who disliked them after his wartime service).
 A bon vivant, he also seemed to be something of an oenophile, having an impeccable palate and a love for champagne.
 When meeting Tara King, Emma Peel informed her that Steed liked his tea with 3 sugars and stirred anti-clockwise and in the episode "The Morning After" professes to prefer to deal in guineas as currency.